WillemRaes/CloudEdgeFog/docs/source/cloudproviders.rst

 in-house solution will almost always perform better than in the cloud, an in-house computing cluster can't match the scalability that the cloud offers.
-On top of that there is also an additional need for both knowledge, infrastructure and the like which is not feasible for every enterprise.
+On top of that there is also an additional need for both knowledge, infrastructure which is not feasible for every enterprise.

 A second important choice is the selection of the cloud service